ubirch/ubirch-web-ui/README.md

 Important !!!!!! -> you need to be connected via the same WIFI as the computer on which the app is started !!

 The devapp scans the network for apps on port 4100 and lists them if found some.

+## ubirch 2.0 central login realm

+can be created from keycloak/realm-templates/ubirch_2.0_REALM-export.json:

+1. login as administrator in your keycloak instance
+2. click 'create a new realm'
+3. select keycloak/realm-templates/ubirch_2.0_REALM-export.json as import file
+4. create